Dr-irshad/ModSense-Real-Time-AI-Powered-Violence-Detection-System-/README.md

 ## 📌 Overview

-VSense is a real-time AI-powered system that detects violence, aggression, and threats from live video streams.
+ModSense is a real-time AI-powered system that detects violence, aggression, and threats from live video streams.
 It converts traditional CCTV setups into intelligent, proactive safety infrastructure.

 This repository provides the **open-source core framework**, while **Modgenix offers enterprise-grade deployment, scaling, and customization services**.